-Request for proposals from Haslam College of Business, University of Tennessee addressing PATHWAYS OUT OF POVERTY:
+Request for proposals from Haslam College of Business, University of Tennessee addressing Childhood Literacy:

 What: Proposals are solicited for grants to be awarded by University of Tennessee students studying nonprofits and philanthropy.
 Students are expected to award 1-5 grants with a combined total of $30,000.
-The funds are to be used to support teams of two or more nonprofits addressing issues of poverty and pathways out of it.
+In alignment with this year’s Connect Knox community-wide priority, the funding this year will be centered around childhood literacy.

 The Funds: A total of $30,000 will be distributed in one or more grants.
-(Last year, four grants were awarded, ranging in size from less than $4,000 to almost $9,000.)
-The funds students will be awarding are gifts from the Buffet family’s national Learning by Giving Foundation, and by local philanthropists Jim Haslam and Jim Clayton.
+(Over the past two years, 9 grants have been made, ranging in size from less than $3,000 to almost $9,000.)
+The funds students will be giving away are gifts from the Buffet family’s Learning by Giving Foundation www.learningbygivingfoundation.org, and local philanthropists.
 These funds have been given to the Haslam College of Business in order for University of Tennessee students to gain firsthand experience in funding nonprofits.

 Who: This solicitation is open to any team of two or more nonprofit members of the Alliance for Better Nonprofits.
 If your organization is not a member of ABN, membership information can be found HERE.

-August 1, 2017: Solicited proposals are due.
-These relatively simple proposals should be no more than five pages long (not including tables, exhibits, and supporting documents).
-Details on the proposal will be included in the proposal invitations sent out by June 15.
+August 1, 2018: Solicited proposals are due.
+These proposals should be no more than five pages long, plus supporting documents.
+Details on the proposal will be included in the proposal invitations sent out by June 16.

 Fall Term 2018: Students will conduct site visits and interviews.

 December 1, 2018: Grant awards will be announced.